Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Disclosure of Your Information

-Mercy College We may disclose information about our users and information that does not identify any individual without restriction:
+Mercy University We may disclose information about our users and information that does not identify any individual without restriction:

 - To contractors, service providers, and other third parties we use to support our business and who are bound by contractual obligations to keep personal information confidential and use it only for the purposes for which we disclose it to them.